geobtaa/geobtaa.github.io/docs/conference/map-gallery.md

 1. Author(s)
 1. Legend
 1. Scale
-1. Cardinal direction arrow
+1. Cardinal direction arrow if not obvious
 1. Brief description of your map

 ### Map formatting and naming conventions

-1. Your map size not exceed 12‘’ X 12”
-1. Map export resolution 200-300dpi
+1. <strong>File Type</strong>: JPEG, PNG, or SVG.
+1. <strong>File Size</strong>: Maximum of 6 MB to ensure a good balance between quality and performance.
+1. <strong>Dimensions</strong>: Minimum resolution of 1920x1080 pixels to ensure clarity on larger screens (not applicable for SVG files).
+1. <strong>Aspect Ratio</strong>: Between 4:3 and 16:9.
+This ensures the map is easy to view on a typical computer monitor.
-1. Name your file using the following scheme: "LastName_FirstName_MM-DD-YYYY.jpg".
+1. <strong>File Name</strong>: Use the following scheme: "LastName_FirstName_MM-DD-YYYY.jpg".

 !!! example